rsponholtz/Hana-Test-Deploy/sap-hana-cluster/README.md

 # SAP HANA in High availability
 ## Machine Info
 The template currently deploys two virtual machines with HANA installed, configures HANA System Replication (HSR) and creates an OS level cluster based on the Linux High Availability Extension for SUSE.
 The virtual machines are deployed with the configuration listed in the table below with the noted disk configuration.
 The deployment takes advantage of Managed Disks, for more information on Managed Disks or the sizes of the noted disks can be found on [this](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview#pricing-and-billing) page.
 #### Cost conscious Azure Storage configuration
 The following table shows a configuration of VM types that customers commonly use to host SAP HANA on Azure VMs.
 There might be some VM types that might not meet all minimum criteria for SAP HANA.
 But so far those VMs seemed to perform fine for non-production scenarios.

+> [!NOTE]
-> Note: For production scenarios, check whether a certain VM type is supported for SAP HANA by SAP in the [SAP documentation for IAAS](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html).
+> For production scenarios, check whether a certain VM type is supported for SAP HANA by SAP in the [SAP documentation for IAAS](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html).

 | VM SKU | RAM | Max.
 VM I/O<br /> Throughput | /hana/data and /hana/log<br /> striped with LVM or MDADM | /hana/shared | /root volume | /usr/sap | hana/backup |